o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 ## Dialogs, Widgets, and layouts

 With Qt for Python, you can create a *dialogs*, or top-level windows.
 Within a dialog are *widgets*, which are containers for UI elements, and *layouts*, which define how those UI elements are arranged.
 (In comparison, Qt in C++ creates a main widget instead of a dialog.)
+You custom tool is a dialog that constains sub-widgets of UI elements.
 Each widget can have its own layout and additional sub-widgets.
 The nested widget and layout structure allows you to organize groups of UI elements.

 The `PyShapeExampleDialog` class inherits from `QDialog`, which creates the dialog window.
 The following instructions walk you through how to set up your dialog's layout.
 Be aware that some of the instructions may already be done by the `PythonToolGem` template.